sora-xor/sora-docs/src/build.md

 For more information, read the articles *[SORA Decentralized Development Process](https://medium.com/sora-xor/sora-polkaswap-decentralized-development-process-6df207d7518a)*, [*How to RFP*](https://medium.com/sora-xor/how-to-rfp-proposing-new-functionalities-to-polkaswap-and-the-sora-network-4af099b15f75), and [*Social Insurance for Systematically Important Infrastructure*](https://medium.com/sora-xor/social-insurance-for-systematically-important-infrastructure-18a63ef711ca).
-To stay in the loop with the latest implementations of the SORA network and Polkaswap, make sure to follow the Ecosystem updates, and finally, to get a taste of what is to come, watch the **[SORA Development Public Request for Proposal (RFP) Process** Github Repo](https://github.com/sora-xor/rfps)!
+To stay in the loop with the latest implementations of the SORA network and Polkaswap, make sure to follow the Ecosystem updates, and finally, to get a taste of what is to come, watch the **[SORA Development Public Request for Proposal (RFP) Process Github Repo](https://github.com/sora-xor/rfps)**!